 Comment: Detailed diagrams for system configurations and architectures can vary widely, and it is impossible to provide exact guidelines suitable for all implementations.
 The intent here is to describe the system components and connections in sufficient detail to allow independent reconstruction of the measurement environment.
 This example diagram shows homogeneous nodes.
 This does not preclude Test Sponsors from using heterogeneous nodes as long as the system diagram reflects the correct system configuration.

 8.4 Software Components and Dataset Distribution

-The distribution of dataset across all media must be explicitly described using a format similar to that shown in the following example for the tested system.
+The distribution of software components, roles and dataset across all media must be explicitly described using a format similar to that shown in the following example for the tested and priced configuration.